Neighbourhoods for a Sustainable Vancouver

 Neighbourhoods for a Sustainable Vancouver (NSV) was a centrist municipal political party in Vancouver, British Columbia, Canada promoting sustainable development.
-It was consensus-based, run by a steering committee, rather than having an individual as leader, and did not ascribe to an ideology.
+It was consensus-based, run by a steering committee rather than having an individual as leader.

 History

 NSV was formed as an advocacy group in 2007, similar to a previous coalition called Neighbour 2 Neighbour.
 NSV brought together diverse neighbourhoods that span the political spectrum into a network to communicate with each other and to issue joint position statements or advocacy.

 The first NSV public representative and media contact was Mel Lehan from West Kitsilano.
 After the fall of 2008, Ned Jacobs of Riley Park/South Cambie (son of urbanist Jane Jacobs) assumed that role.

 NSV coordinated input from the large network of neighbourhoods that produced common position letters to Council, with some of the early letters having up to 39 versions before finalizing based on consensus.